SS United States: Transatlantic travel

 For her regular service, the ship operated at her operational speed of about 30 to 32 knots so the ship could maintain a schedule of five-night crossings.
 During the 1950s, United States was popular for transatlantic travel, sailing between New York, Southampton, and Le Havre, with an occasional additional call at Bremerhaven.
 She attracted frequent, repeat, celebrity passengers such as Marilyn Monroe, Judy Garland, Cary Grant, Salvador Dalí, Duke Ellington, and Walt Disney, who featured the ship in the 1962 film Bon Voyage!.
 An unrecognized celebrity on the ship was Claude Jones, a trombonist who had performed with Ellington; he worked as part of the waitstaff and died on board in 1962.

 United States proved exceedingly successful and was the most-popular liner in the North Atlantic, and her fame provided her with a reliable clientele.
 United States Lines (USL) began drafting plans to create a "running mate" for the ship.
 Similar to Cunard Line's Queen Mary and Queen Elizabeth, the idea was to operate two liners in tandem with each other.
 In 1958, this idea evolved into a plan to build the SS President Washington, a superliner with a very similar design to United States.
-President Washington was planned to replace the aging USL liner America, and was to operate on the American West Coast and sail the Pacific.
+President Washington was planned to replace the aging USL liner and was to operate on the United States' West Coast and sail the Pacific.
 The idea was never realized because the US Congress did not allocate any funds to the project.